Yadnesh-Ranshevare/Jest/readme.md

 - **Snapshot testing** → captures component output and compares it later to ensure nothing breaks.

+### Classification of Testing
+1. **Manual Testing**
+- A human tester runs the app and checks if it works correctly.
+- Example: Opening a website, typing in a login form, and verifying if it logs in.
+- Pros:
+    - Good for exploring new features
+    - Finds UI/UX issues that automated tests might miss
+- Cons:
+    - Slow
+    - Repetitive
+    - Error-prone

+2. **Automated Testing**
+- Uses tools or frameworks (like Jest, Selenium, Cypress, Playwright) to run tests automatically.
+- Example (Jest test runs automatically when you type npm test):
+- Pros:
+    - Fast, repeatable, and can run on every code change (CI/CD pipelines)
+    - Great for regression testing (making sure old features still work)
+- Cons:
+    - Initial setup takes time
+    - Can’t fully replace human judgment (e.g., design, usability issues)

+### Type of Testing

+1. **Unit Testing**
+    - Tests a small piece of code (like a function or method).
+    - Ensures each function works as expected.

+2. **Integration Testing**
+    - Tests how different modules work together.
+    - Example: testing a function that calls a database and formats the result.

+3. **System Testing**
+    - Tests the whole application as a complete system.
+    - Checks if all parts (frontend, backend, DB, APIs) work together.

+4. **End-to-End (E2E) Testing**
+    - Simulates real user actions in the app.
+    - Example: Opening a website, logging in, clicking buttons.
+    - Tools: Cypress, Playwright, Selenium.

+5. **Regression Testing**
+    - Run old test cases again after new code changes.
+    - Ensures new updates didn’t break existing features.

+6. **Performance Testing**
+    - Tests speed, responsiveness, scalability.
+    - Example: How many users can the app handle at once?

+7. **Acceptance Testing**
+    - Done to check if the software meets business requirements.
+    - Often done by clients or QA before release.
 ### Installation
 1. Initialize npm (if you don’t already have a package.json):
 ```bach